Zetaphor/cables-patches-ops/content/serp-image-search/README.md

 # SerpAPI Google Image Search

 This op uses the [`serpapi`](https://www.npmjs.com/package/serpapi) package to implement a Google Image Search op using the [SerpAPI service](https://serpapi.com).
-It requires an API key, their free plan allows for 1000 requests per day.
+It requires an API key, their free plan allows for 100 requests per month.

 ## Inputs